akelman/ggpeps/README.md

 The repo includes several scripts to help with running many jobs on a computing cluster.
 It can also interpret signals, e.g. as sent by slurm, to automatically cache and end a computation.

-Note on shared nodes and Ray: on clusters that pack several jobs onto the same node, all Ray instances (used by `--nrunner`) store their session files in the shared `/tmp/ray` by default.
-A job script that cleans up with `rm -rf /tmp/ray` will crash every other job still running on that node.
-Instead, give each job a private temp dir and remove only it:
+Note on shared nodes and Ray: on clusters that pack several jobs onto the same node, all Ray instances (used if `--nrunner` is provided with a nonzero value) store their session files in the shared `/tmp/ray` by default.
+A slurm job script that cleans up with `rm -rf /tmp/ray` will crash every other job still running on that node.
+Instead, give each job a private temp dir and remove only the correct directory:
 ```bash
 export TMPDIR=/tmp/ray_$SLURM_JOB_ID
 mkdir -p $TMPDIR